 During the Torres del Paine W Trek, you need to have a backpack (renting a backpack is possible) with just enough room to carry your clothes, toiletries, and sleeping bag (during the Torres del Paine W Trek, renting a sleeping bag is also possible).
 Shared equipment like tents, stoves, pots, and food will be brought and transferred by the tour operator staff.

 Personal equipment and clothing should be chosen to allow comfort while hiking.
 Select clothes to keep you dry in the rain, protected from the wind, and cool enough for warmer moments.
 It is essential that you are prepared to experience all four seasons in one day.
-Scroll down to see a full packing list!
+Scroll up to see the full packing list!

 It is very important that every visitor has international insurance against accidents.
 Make sure you have arranged for this insurance before paying for the trip.
 It is worth considering that some aspects of nature are unpredictable and that we must be prepared for any inconvenient circumstances.

 Three meals a day during your program are included.
 We do not include drinks while in cities or snacks during the day.
-When staying in cities we will eat in restaurants, however during the days we are in the wilderness your guide will prepare your food.
+When staying in cities, you will eat in restaurants, however, during the days we are in the wilderness, your guide will prepare your food.
 Food is purchased at local stores and we choose your meals according to the preference sheet you fill out.
-Food can include, but is not limited to, assorted vegetables, beef, chicken and fish.
-We will also provide energy rich carbohydrates like pasta, rice, or potatoes.
-To top things off and excite your taste buds we also bring some of the following: wine, beer, cookies, cheese, crackers, and fruits.
+Food can include but is not limited to, assorted vegetables, beef, chicken, and fish.
+We will also provide energy-rich carbohydrates like pasta, rice, or potatoes.
+To top things off and excite your taste buds, we also bring some of the following: wine, beer, cookies, cheese, crackers, and fruits.
 Your meals are carried and, most of the time, prepared by your guide.